bhamon/gpuPlotGenerator/README.md

 ## Setup

 The GPU plot generator needs a configured [devices.txt] file in order to work properly.
-The devices listed in this file will be used by the generation process to compute plots.
+The devices listed in this file will be used in parrallel by the generation process to compute plots.
+You can create this file at hand with the following instructions or directly run the [setup] command described below to be guided through the [devices.txt] creation process.

 Each device must be declared on its own line in the following format:

 	[platformId] [deviceId] [globalWorkSize] [localWorkSize] [hashesNumber]